-For this age group, you can start including research and critical thinking exercises into your lesson planning.
-Read through the Facts matter section and Eye-openers section of this web page again if needed and put together a lesson using the elements below.
+For this age group, you can start including research and critical thinking exercises in your lesson planning.
+Read through the Facts Matter section and Eye-openers section of this web page again if needed, and put together a lesson using the elements below.
 You can adapt the length of your lesson as you see fit.

 STEP 1 - Figures at a glance

 More than 82 million people are displaced today.
 This is the highest number since the end of WWII.
 But who are the people behind these staggering statistics?

 Do some 'wild guessing' activities suggested in this teaching sheet and find out about the numbers of refugees, asylum-seekers, internally displaced people and stateless persons, their countries of origin and host countries.